 The Hastings City Centre Revitalisation Plan was adopted by Council in February 2019 following extensive consultation with stakeholders and the community.
-The purpose of the plan is to assist with the improvement of the performance of the City Centre through urban design initiatives to create a distinctive and vibrant city centre.
+The plan will help improve the performance of the city centre through urban design initiatives, to create a distinctive and vibrant city centre.

 The scope of this plan extends to the enhancement and development of the following public spaces:

 To achieve its purpose, the plan dovetails with traffic and parking initiatives designed to make the city easy to access; and with economic initiatives which focus on promoting business in the city centre.

 The city centre has many positive attributes that can be built on, including:

 This Hastings City Centre Public Spaces Revitalisation Plan (the Plan) will enable the delivery of key projects identified in the Hastings City Centre Strategy 2013-2033.
 The projects specifically relate to the provision and enhancement of attractive and inviting public open spaces in the city centre.
 Together with a number of other Council initiatives, these projects will contribute to further positive improvement in the vibrancy of the city.